troycomi/snakemake-training/2_containers/README.md

     └── 530277b0d7b8d64ee049c9c7a2b65e6b.simg
 ```

-Snakemake generates several files at each execution used for persistence between
+Snakemake generates several files used for persistence between executions.
-execution.
 The log contains all the output printed to terminal.
-Metadata
+Metadata is created for
-is created for each output file and contains information on the modification
+each output file and contains encoded data on the modification time, dependent
-time, dependent files, and other information used when deciding if a file
-needs to be created.
+files, and other information used when deciding if a file needs to be created.
 Singularity has all the singularity images.
-If you want
+If you want to poke inside an
-to poke inside an image you can use `singularity shell <image name>.simg`.
+image you can use `singularity shell <image name>.simg`.
+The image names are
+hex digests of the singularity container contents.
+If we used a conda
+directive, the conda environments would be in the conda folder, again encoded
+as hex digests of the conda yaml contents.
+If you change the yaml file, a new
+environment will be created.

 Mostly you should know that a lot of files can be produced for larger runs and
 the logs can end up taking up a lot of space.
 As long as no instance of